seanbone/feta2.cuh/README.md

 ## Benchmarks

-All benchmarks reported here were performed on an NVIDIA Tesla V100 16GB GPU, with 10M samples and averaged over 100k repetitions, and using double-precision arithmetic.
+All benchmarks reported here were performed on an NVIDIA Tesla V100 16GB GPU, with 10M samples, averaged over 100k repetitions, and using double-precision arithmetic.
 The code for each can be found under `tests/benchmarks`.

 "Eigen (naive)" refers to simply passing an array of Eigen objects (e.g., `Eigen::Vector3d *`)